GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 - Stick to a consistent color scheme for your icons so at least all your icons are consistently displayed to the user.
 - Make sure they work in monochrome as some platforms may display them that way.
 - Test the size and see what works for you.
-128px x 128px works well on Android for me but was poor quality on desktop.
+128px × 128px works well on Android for me but was poor quality on desktop.
 - Expect your action icons not to be displayed at all.